 Upon the receipt of credible information that an alleged violation of NEIT policy has occurred, an investigation will be conducted, as necessary.
-The person(s) investigating the alleged violation(s) may use any methods deemed pertinent by them, including interviewing witnesses prior to meeting with the student.
+The person(s) investigating the alleged violation(s) may use any methods deemed pertinent by them, including interviewing witnesses prior to meeting with the student(s) who allegedly committed the violation(s).